Department of Environmental and Occupational Health and Justice

 Child environmental health; youth/young worker safety and health; personal chemical exposures; asthma; injury; surveillance.

-Dr. Derek G. Shendell, D.Env (UCLA 2003), MPH (Yale University 1998), BA (Dartmouth College 1996) is an Associate Professor, Department of Environmental and Occupational Health, Rutgers School of Public Health (SPH) and a member of the Exposure Science Division of the Environmental and Occupational Health Sciences Institute.
+Dr. Derek G. Shendell, D.Env (UCLA 2003), MPH (Yale University 1998), BA (Dartmouth College 1996) is an Associate Professor, Department of Environmental and Occupational Health and Justice, Rutgers School of Public Health (SPH) and affiliated faculty in the Division of Environmental & Population Health Biosciences of the Environmental and Occupational Health Sciences Institute.
 In addition, he is Principal Investigator/Director of NJ Safe Schools Program.

 Dr. Shendell “bridges” science, education and policy in a multidisciplinary fashion to reduce and/or prevent environmental exposures and health effects.
 He focuses on community/schools-based research with local participation in planning and execution; educational training (in-person and online/hybrid) and materials, service and technical assistance; and, evidence-based policy recommendations.
 Dr. Shendell also, as Director of the NJ Safe Schools Program (http://www.njsafeschools.org), leads injury surveillance for both adolescents/young adult workers on- and off-campus and student-athletes, cosmetology and Right to Know, science-to-policy, regular statewide e-communications, and training for teachers, supervisors and administrators as well as students in secondary career-technical-vocational education concerning safety and health, child labor laws and wage and hour laws.
 Dr. Shendell also leads an Interagency Alliance for Young Worker Safety and Health in NJ.